 Organoboron compounds have been extensively used for the development of innovative organic molecules since Professor Suzuki, a 2010 Nobel Prize winner in chemistry, formulated palladium-catalyzed cross coupling reactions with organoboron compounds (Suzuki coupling).
 Moreover, various boron-containing compounds are promising materials in their own right.
 They can be used as organic electro-luminescence materials and medicines due to boron’s distinctive electronic nature.

-Kanazawa University and the University of Pittsburgh proved successful in formulating trans-hydroboration reactions of alkynes based on radical chemistry.
+The collaboration between Kanazawa University and the University of Pittsburgh proved successful in formulating trans-hydroboration reactions of alkynes based on radical chemistry.
 The researchers used N-heterocyclic carbene boranes (NHC-boranes) to merge hydroboration with radical chemistry.
 It is easy to handle NHC-boranes due to their stability.
 They are also better precursors of boryl radicals (boron-centered radicals).
 In fact, it is possible to readily form an NHC-boryl radical through simple thermolysis in the presence of low-cost commercial di-tert-butyl peroxide.

 A carbon‒boron (C‒B) bond and a new carbon radical can be formed by adding the radical to an alkyne.
 Kinetic inducing of trans-selectivity in hydroboration is achieved when a hydrogen atom from the starting NHC-borane is captured by the highly reactive carbon radical.
 Consequently, a radical chain cycle is established by the overall process.
 This mechanism is very different from that of familiar hydroboration reactions.